misiektoja/instagram_monitor/docs/usage.md

 docker run --rm -it --init -v "${PWD}:/data:z" -v instagram_monitor_session:/home/instagram/.config/instaloader -v "${HOME}/Library/Application Support/Firefox/Profiles/<profile>/cookies.sqlite:/cookies/cookies.sqlite:ro" misiektoja/instagram-monitor:latest --import-browser-session --browser firefox --cookie-file /cookies/cookies.sqlite
 ```

-Firefox is the practical choice inside Docker because its cookies are plain files that can be mounted read-only.
-Importing from Chrome, Brave or Chromium relies on the host keyring for decryption, which is unavailable in the container.
-Run those imports through a local PyPI or manual installation instead.
+Firefox works inside Docker because its cookie database can be mounted as a read-only file.
+Chrome, Brave and Chromium need the host password service to decrypt their cookies.
+A container cannot use that service.
+Import from those browsers through a local PyPI or manual installation instead.

-Do not add `z` or `Z` to an entire Firefox profile without understanding the host relabeling effect.
-If SELinux blocks the read-only profile mount, close Firefox and copy the needed cookie database to a dedicated directory before mounting it.
+Do not add `:z` or `:Z` to the whole Firefox profile mount.
+Those suffixes can change SELinux labels on the host files.
+If SELinux blocks the read-only mount, close Firefox and copy `cookies.sqlite` to a dedicated directory before mounting that copy.

-After importing, run with `-u <your_insta_user>` and reuse the same named session volume.
+After importing, run with `-u <your_insta_user>`.
+This must be the username logged in through Firefox.
+Reuse the same named session volume.

 <a id="email-notifications"></a>
 ## Email Notifications

-To enable email notifications for various events (such as new posts, reels and stories, changes in followings, bio updates, changes in profile picture and visibility):
+Status email notifications cover posts, reels, stories, following changes, bio updates, profile picture changes and visibility changes.
+Enable them in one of these ways:

 - set `STATUS_NOTIFICATION` to `True`
 - or use the `-s` flag